 The science of canine emotions: What's behind a dog's feelings?

 Are you convinced your dog laughs?
 Or maybe you think he feels ashamed when you discover that he's peed on the carpet?
-Find out if you're right – or just humanizing your dog!
-Learn the science behind your dog's feelings.
+Find out if you're right – or if you might be humanizing your dog.
+Here's a few thoughts on the science behind your dog's feelings.

 A researcher at the University of Vienna in Austria named Friederike Range discovered that dogs do have a sense of "fair play."
 Her team began with a group of dogs who already knew the command to "shake" and would give their paw whether they received a treat or not.
 However, if they saw that another dog received a piece of food for the behavior while they did not, they stopped!
 Dogs are not the only ones who are insulted when they aren't treated fairly.
 A similar experiment found that monkeys also become jealous if their peers were rewarded and they weren't.
 It is likely these behaviors resulted because both animals live in cooperative societies.

 Anyone who has watched a dog play knows that our canine companions experience joy!
 The famous naturalist Charles Darwin noted that "under the expectation of any great pleasure, dogs bound and jump about in an extravagant manner, and bark for joy."
-Play helps animals to build social bonds, build trust, and learn to cooperate which can better their chances of survival.
+Play helps animals to build social bonds, build trust, and learn to cooperate.
 It also hones cognitive skills and helps in hunting and mating.